anhminh3105/Tensorflow-YOLO/README.md

 #### Dependencies:
 - Open-VINO
+- picamera (optionally if you intend to run on rapberry pi equipped with Pi Camera module)
 #### Installation:
 *This instruction is in Windows but the procedures are the same for other OSes please follow up and refer to the installation instruction from Intel.
 - Install [Intel Open-VINO](https://software.intel.com/en-us/openvino-toolkit)
 - if:

      1. you have set anaconda to system variables

      2. and used my naming for the virtual environment

      3. install open-vino to C:\ drive

-  then just run generate_ir.bat and see Usage.
+  then just run generate_ir.bat in a command prompt and see Usage.

 - else:

      1. Activate your virtual environment (skip if you dont use it)

      2. run the file C:\Intel\computer_vision_sdk\bin\setupvars.bat to source open-vino SDK for Python

      3. run the following command to generate the intermediate representations (IR):
       ```
          ...\YOLOw> python ...\Intel\computer_vision_sdk\deployment_tools\model_optimizer\mo_tf.py --input_model .\frozen_yolow.pb --tensorflow_use_custom_operations_config .\yolow_ir_config.json --batch 1 --data_type FP16 --output_dir .\ir\
       ```
-      *please also output the IR to the ir\ directory since the app will read from it by default.
+ *Please also output the IR to the ir\ directory since the app will read from it by default.
 #### Usage
-- Start live detection using the NCS:
+- Start live detection using the NCS: (on PC/PRi with external camera)
     ```
     python live_ncs.py
+    ```
+- Start live detection using the NCS: (on RPi with Pi camera module)
+    ```
+    python live_ncs_rpi.py
     ```

 ## References: